-The Executive Team's pay was reviewed in relation to the data provided by the UCEA Senior Staff Salary Survey and an assessment of pay parity and equity was conducted.
-Particular attention was paid to pay comparability with Russell Group institutions.
-The Committee APPROVED the Vice-Chancellor's recommendation that those members of his team who had been in post all year should receive an increase in line with the national pay award.
-A discussion also took place regarding the appropriateness of performance related reward.
+The Executive Team's pay was reviewed in relation to the data available through the UCEA Senior Staff Salary Survey.
+The Committee APPROVED the Vice-Chancellor's recommendation that given the current financial climate, no additional performance awards would be made this year, which was not a reflection on individual performance.
+Those in post on 1st August 2024 would receive an increase in line with the national pay award only.